Company logo | Codica

 Hybrid pricing

-Some platforms have many products.
-So, it is challenging to include all features in one pricing model.
+Some platforms have many products, making it challenging to include all features in one pricing model.
 Therefore, companies apply many pricing models for their SaaS services.

 For example, one of the most popular combinations is flat-rate and usage-based pricing.
 It allows users to get specific features at a fixed price.